 Library administration and city officials intend to begin the process with an information dump “certifying” the project on Monday June 15, 2015, just two days before the first hearing.
 Even if this is not technically illegal it is certainly NOT in the spirit of fair play.
 The BPL has been working on its plan to sell the library going back to at least 2007.

-NOTE: THE HEARING LOCATION COULD CHANGE
+NOTE: THE HEARING LOCATION COULD CHANGEHere are THIRTEEN points to know:

 Under the New York State Open meetings Law the CB2 Land Use Committee must move the hearing to a larger location if necessary to accommodate all of the public if the crowd is large.
 We understand that the CB2 committee expects an exceptionally large crowd.
 There is an auditorium downstairs in the Dibner building and we hope that, if moved, CB2 will hold the hearing there rather than doing something more confusing to the public.